JShollaj/AWS-Machine-Learning/AWS MLE Study Guide.md

 - Covariance (Type -> Positive / Negative)

 - R Squared - How much the independent variable is explained by changes in dependent variables.

+- Adjusted R Squared - Penalizes for non-contributing variables.

+- F-Stat - Finds out if variables are statistically significant.